ibm-cloud-docs/cephaas/sds_create_host.md

 {: #creating-sds-host-api}
 {: api}

 You can create hosts by directly calling the Volume REST APIs.
-For more information about the file shares SDS API, see the SDSaaS API reference.
+For more information about the file shares CephaaS API, see the IBM Storage Ceph as a Service API reference.

 ### Before you begin
 {: #sds-host-api-prereqs}